SrijanBadhya/Debsoc/Running the PES Debsoc.md

 Across the year, a few people do switch from debsoc to munsoc, and munsoc to debsoc.
 This happens naturally and you don't have much power to prevent this by directly targeting MUN.
 There's no guarantee that your effort will bear fruit instead of backfiring.
 It's more dignified to just take the high road.
 As mentioned earlier, any insults at MUN are unlikely to be persuasive to anyone who's interested in MUN.

 There's no real benefit, but harm still does arise of this action.
 Even people who never even cared about MUN, will still see the debsoc spewing hate, and think worse of the debsoc.
-I'd lose respect for a debsoc member who needed to hate on MUN to make debate look valuable.
+I myself would lose respect for a debsoc member who needed to hate on MUN to make debate look valuable (already happened this last year).

 ![enter image description here](https://i.ibb.co/fVRDB8ph/munsoc.jpg)